-You can hold real estate in an IRA, but you have to be careful of the restrictions.
+You can hold real estate in your IRA, but you must be careful about the restrictions.

 IRAs are popular because of their flexibility.
-When you use an IRA, you have the chance to decide which assets you want to hold in your account.
+When you use an IRA, you can decide which assets you want to hold in your account.
 Nearly anything can be held in an IRA.
 While there are some exceptions to what you can put in your IRA, there is often a great deal of flexibility.

-If you want true flexibility, though, you usually have to open a self-directed IRA.
-When you open an IRA through a brokerage, you usually end up with limited options.
+If you want true flexibility, you usually have to open a self-directed IRA.
+You usually have limited options when you open an IRA through a brokerage.
 With your self-directed IRA, you can get a little more creative — including adding real estate to your IRA.

 Many investors like to add a little real estate to their portfolios in times like these.
 Prices and rates are low, so you can get a good deal.
-Plus, rents are on the rise, so the potential gains are also quite reasonable.
-And, you don't even have to be much of a landlord, since you aren't allowed to manage the properties you hold in an IRA.
-Your property has to generate enough cash flow on its own to cover expenses if you want it in your IRA.
+Plus, rents are rising, so the potential gains are also quite reasonable.
+And you don't even have to be much of a landlord since you aren't allowed to manage the properties you hold in an IRA.
+Your property has to generate enough cash flow to cover expenses if you want it in your IRA.

-- You can't manage the properties yourself, so no writing personal checks to for repairs on the property, and engaging in other management activities.
+- You can't manage the properties yourself, so no writing personal checks for repairs on the property and engaging in other management activities.

-- No lending money to the IRA in order to help cover the cost of your properties.
+- No lending money to the IRA to help cover the cost of your properties.